-- 1. Meet all State requirements, to include successfully passing all sections of the Ohio Graduation Test; - 2.
+- 1. Meet all State requirements. - 2.
 Have earned a minimum of twenty-one (21) credits at or recognized by Barberton High School; - 3.
 Successfully complete all local requirements (including ten hours of service learning experience).

-Important Senior Information Class of 2021
+Important Senior Information Class of 2024

-Requirements to attend Homecoming October 3, 2020
+Requirements to attend Homecoming September 30, 2023

 - Passing ALL classes

 - NO OSS (During senior year)

-- Cannot have 10 or more days of ISS
+- Cannot have 10 or more days of DDC

-- Satisfactory school attendance (NO EXCESSIVE UNEXCUSED ABSENCES)

-- Dance Contract
+- Satisfactory school attendance (Over 65 hours absent without a medical excuse may exclude student from attending) Dance Contract

-Senior Picture Due: Students are required to have picture taken on picture day on Tuesday, September 15, 2020 and retake day Monday, November 9, 2020 to save a spot in the yearbook.
-Senior Group picture will be taken on Thursday, May 20, 2021 at 8:00 am.
-They can turn in a senior picture by January 15, 2021.
+Senior Picture Due: Students are required to have their picture taken on picture day Tuesday, August 29, 2023 and retake day Tuesday, October 17, 2023 to save a spot in the yearbook.
+Senior Group picture will be taken on Thursday, May 23, 2024 at 8:00 am.
+They can turn in a senior picture by January 19, 2024.

-Requirements to attend Prom May 1, 2021
+Requirements to attend Prom May 4, 2024

-All the following MUST be turned in or completed by April 15, 2021
+All the following MUST be turned in or completed by April 15, 2024

 - ALL Ten service hours

 - NO OSS (During senior year)

-- Cannot have 10 or more days of ISS
+- Cannot have 10 or more days of DDC

 - Passing ALL classes

-- Satisfactory school attendance (NO EXCESSIVE UNEXCUSED ABSENCES)
+- Satisfactory school attendance (Over 100 hours absent without a medical excuse may exclude student from attending)

 - All school fees paid

 - Dance Contract

-Requirements for Early Release May 7, 2021
+Requirements for Early Release May 10, 2024

-- On track for graduation - Passing all classes - Does not need courses in Grad Point - No discipline issues.
-NO OSS (During senior year) - ALL ten (10) service hours complete and turned in by April 15th. - All school fees paid - Satisfactory school attendance.
-No more than 10 days of unexcused absences second semester. - Have all points needed on state tests, including 4 points in English and 4 points in math OR have the alternative path solidly in place.
+- On track for graduation

+- Passing all classes

+- Does not need courses in Credit Recovery

+- No discipline issues.
+NO OSS (During senior year)

+- ALL ten (10) service hours complete and turned in by April 15th.

+- All school fees paid

+- Satisfactory school attendance.
+No more than 10 days of unexcused absences second semester.

+- Have a pathway in place for graduation

-Seniors last day for those who do not meet the above criteria will be May 21, 2021.
+Seniors' last day for those who do not meet the above criteria will be May 23, 2024.